On Iterated Lorenz Curves with Applications: The Multivariate Case: Analysis of extremal dependence cases

-We conclude the discussion with several plots showing the evolution of the iterated Lorenz curves marginal d.f.s - $L_{i}^{n}(x_{i})$, dependence measures - \textit{Kendall's tau} and \textit{Spearman's rho}, and the compounds of the inverse marginal d.f.s - $\Phi _{n}^{i}(x)$.
+We conclude the discussion with several plots showing the evolution of the iterated \textit{Lorenz curves} marginal d.f.s - $L_{i}^{n}(x_{i})$, dependence measures - \textit{Kendall's tau} and \textit{Spearman's rho}, and the compounds of the inverse marginal d.f.s - $\Phi _{n}^{i}(x)$.
 They are some of the key quantities participating in the proofs and give a good general picture of how the iteration map behaves.
-We present both the $RR_{2}$ and the $TP_{2}$ cases.
-All the discussed patterns are clearly visible - convergence, crossings, dependence, etc. \textit{Figures 1-5} represent the $ RR_{2}$ case.
-We take: $F_{1}\thicksim Lognormal(0.5$, $0.2)$, $F_{2}$ $ \thicksim $ $Beta(2,2)$, and the copula for $F$ Gaussian with correlation parameter $\rho =-0.8$.
+We present both the $ RR_{2} $ and the $TP_{2}$ cases.
+All the discussed patterns are clearly visible - convergence, crossings, dependence, etc. \textit{Figures 1-5} represent the $RR_{2}$ case.
+We take: $F_{1}\thicksim Lognormal(0.5$, $0.2)$ , $F_{2}$ $\thicksim $ $Beta(2,2)$, and the copula for $F$ Gaussian with correlation parameter $\rho =-0.8$.

-\textbf{Figures 6–11 represent the $T_{P2}$ case.} $F_1\sim$~Sinewave with frequency~3 and amplitude~0.5, $F_2\sim\Gamma(2,1)$, and the copula for $F$ is Clayton with parameter $\theta=2$.
+Figures 6-11 represent the $TP_{2}$ case\textbf{.} $ F_{1}\sim $~Sinewave with frequency~$3$ and amplitude~$0.5$, $F_{2}\sim \Gamma (2,1)$, and the copula for $F$ is Clayton with parameter $\theta =2$.

 All plots confirm our theoretical findings.
 We can observe both quick convergence and quick decorrelation.
 Of special interest are the crossing patterns.
-For the $TP_{2}$ case, the sub-diagonality is clear.
-For the $ RR_{2}$ case, we may observe eventual sub-diagonality achieved in several iterations.
+For the $TP_{2}$ case, the subdiagonality is clear.
+For the $ RR_{2} $ case, we may observe eventual subdiagonality achieved in several iterations.